premsekharponnada/C-API/README.md

-This folder consists of code for creating API calls to a third party for extracting stock prices.
+This repo consists the code for creating API calls to a third party to extract stock prices.